DiamondYuan/diamond-doc/README.md

 > This code is currently a work in progress.
 Do not use it in production.

 DiamondDoc is an State-based CRDT Types (CvCRDT).
+Zero dependent.

 ## Why not